FarFetchd/ccsimplebuild/README.md

 * Run `ccsimplebuild mycustombuildfilename` to load a buildfile named mycustombuildfilename, rather than ccsimple.buildfile.

-ccsimplebuild also has limited support for compiling source files outside of the main source directory into the project - see sample2 and sample3.

 Suggested compilation command:
 `g++ -g -std=c++17 ccsimplebuild.cc -o ccsimplebuild && sudo cp ccsimplebuild /usr/local/bin/`